elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

 ### Code
-constraints https://docs.djangoproject.com/en/3.2/ref/models/constraints/
-error when a foreign key field was included in search field list https://stackoverflow.com/questions/11754877/troubleshooting-related-field-has-invalid-lookup-icontains checks for capacity : https://stackoverflow.com/questions/65416042/max-and-min-values-for-a-django-model-field-according-to-the-values-already-int
+def need to reference the blog project - a lot of code based on this project constraints https://docs.djangoproject.com/en/3.2/ref/models/constraints/ error when a foreign key field was included in search field list https://stackoverflow.com/questions/11754877/troubleshooting-related-field-has-invalid-lookup-icontains checks for capacity : https://stackoverflow.com/questions/65416042/max-and-min-values-for-a-django-model-field-according-to-the-values-already-int